GuildCrafts/web-development-js/_goals/395-Bossggle_Refresher.md

 ## Introduction

 This is for challenging yourself to see if you're able to complete the initiation goals solo.
-Feel free to choose this goal to refresh foundational skills or fill in any gaps you may be missing.
+Choose this goal to refresh foundational skills or fill in any gaps you may be missing.

 ## Challenge Rating